DIY Plumbing: Frozen Water Pipes and Main Shutoff Valves

 Tube foam sleeves can also be purchased at any hardware store.
 Choose from fiberglass, wool-felt or plastic foam sleeves.
 Cut and customize them to fit longer pipes, then seal the gaps with insulating tape or duct tape.

-The third choice, heat tape, is a bit more involved because it must be plugged in to an electric outlet.
+The third choice, heat tape, is a bit more involved because it must be plugged into an electric outlet.
 Heat tape is good for pipes which are exposed to extremely cold conditions such as external pipes or those in uninsulated outer walls.
 Wrap the tape in a spiral around the pipe and then plug it into an outlet.
 Many heat tapes can be pre-programmed to turn on automatically at a certain temperature.

 Winterize Your Pipes

 Seal air leaks that lead into crawlspaces or external walls that may allow freezing air around pipes.
-Use caulking or store bought insulation to block leaks.
+Use caulking or store-bought insulation to block leaks.

 On extremely cold nights, leave water trickling a tiny bit from faucets on outer walls.
 Also, leave cabinet doors open to allow heat to reach pipes under sinks and other fixtures.
 Again, outer wall plumbing is the concern here.
 Keep your heat at a constant temperature day and night.
-Note: if you live in a very cold climate, your home was probably built with no outer wall pipes.
+Note: If you live in a very cold climate, your home was probably built with no outer wall pipes.

-If you leave home during winter months, it is very important to leave your heat on at minimum of 55°F or 12°C. Also, it is a good idea to have someone check on your house regularly.
+If you leave home during winter months, it is very important to leave your heat on a minimum of 55°F or 12°C. Also, it is a good idea to have someone check on your house regularly.
 You wouldn't want to return from vacation to find your basement has become a swimming pool...would you?